-The Sub-Fund intends to invest 80% minimum of its net assets in "sustainable investments".
-The remaining portion of the Sub-Fund's portfolio (#2 Not Sustainable) will consist of financial derivative instruments, cash, cash equivalent, money market instruments and money market funds held on an ancillary basis either for hedging purposes, managing the liquidity of the portfolio and/or reducing any specific financial risk.
-100% of the Sub-Fund's investments (excluding financial derivative instruments, cash, cash equivalent and money market funds) are composed of sustainable investments.
+The Sub-Fund intends to invest 100% of its net assets in "sustainable investments".
+Such percentage of assets (as also disclosed in the table below) does not include cash, cash equivalent, financial derivative instruments and money market funds.
+Such holdings may fluctuate over time and are held on an ancillary basis either for hedging purposes, managing the liquidity of the portfolio and/or reducing any specific financial risk.